FOUNDER AND ARTISTIC DIRECTOR

 Sarah Cahalane

 Mrs. Cahalane earned her Bachelor of Music in Vocal Performance from New York University and her Master of Arts in Educational Theater from New York University.
-She has performed in regional theaters across the country and has taught both in the classroom and privately.
+She has performed in regional theaters across the country and has taught both in the classroom and in private studios.
 Mrs. Cahalane taught music and drama at West End Day School on the Upper West Side of Manhattan for 5 years and also taught private voice lessons at Greenwich House Music School.
-Currently, she is the Middle School Chorus Director at Greens Farms Academy in Westport, CT.
-Along with teaching, Mrs. Cahalane has directed numerous children’s theater productions, including Shrek, High School Musical, and currently Beauty and the Beast.
-She is thrilled to be joining the Greenwich A Cappella team.
-This spring is Mrs. Cahalane’s first season with Greenwich A Cappella.
-She is directing the Thursday Premier Group while Mrs. Kampler is on maternity leave.
+Currently, she is the Middle School Theater Teacher and Musical Director at Greens Farms Academy in Westport, CT.
+Along with teaching, Mrs. Cahalane has directed numerous children’s theater productions, including Shrek, High School Musical, and Beauty and the Beast.
+She is thrilled to be a part of the Greenwich A Cappella team.
+This fall is Mrs. Cahalane’s second season with Greenwich A Cappella.